|

 have the option of

-substituting your own codec.
-This
+substituting your own

-makes it difficult to
+it difficult to adopt

-adopt MPEG to use newer
+MPEG to use newer and

-and better compression
+better compression

 technologies.
-With AVI,
+With

-you can just switch to a
+AVI, you can just switch

-better codec.
 The Windows Media format

 (WMV) also uses codecs,